 One of my favourite photos with dual projection screens in the main auditorium.
 111 Billion lines of code written yearly according to CSO Online.
 The next slide, not photographed, stated that equated to some gigantic number of bugs and subsequent security vulnerabilities.

 This slide showed how reality often differs from theory and reported compliance to process.
-Pull requests are not necessarily reviewed but given the green light by a friend that approved it.
+Pull requests are not necessarily reviewed thoroughly but instead given the green-light by a friend that approved it.
 Likewise dependencies are not always updated frequently.

-There was much in common with the 2015 event although some new things, like DevSecOps and containers, have become mainstream since then.
-Most notably for me was the realisation of how far I have grown in that time.
-I was definitely surprised that my last attendance way back in 2015 and I had to search my Twitter history to figure that out.
+There was much in common with the 2015 event although some new things, like the term DevSecOps and Docker containers, that have become mainstream since then.

 I was surprised that my last attendance was as far back as 2015, it seemed so much more recent, and I even had to search my Twitter feed to figure out the exact date.
 That was just after graduating from the post-graduate course “Advanced Information Security” where I was awarded top-in-class.